cebtenzzre/tumblr-utils/README.md

 ## 1. Installation

+1. Install the latest Python 3.
-1. `pip install tumblr-backup`
+2. Run `pip install tumblr-backup` from a command line.
-2. Create an "app" at https://www.tumblr.com/oauth/apps.
+3. Create an "app" at https://www.tumblr.com/oauth/apps.
 Follow the instructions there; most values entered don't matter.
-3. `tumblr-backup --set-api-key API_KEY`, where API\_KEY is the OAuth Consumer Token from the app created in the previous step.
+4. Run `tumblr-backup --set-api-key API_KEY`, where API\_KEY is the OAuth Consumer Token from the app created in the previous step.
-4. Run `tumblr-backup blog-name` as often as you like manually or from a cron job.
+5. Run `tumblr-backup blog-name` as often as you like manually or from a cron job.

 There are several optional dependencies that enable additional features: